Complimentary shipping for Canada and USA for all orders above $20. Offer valid until August 31, 2026.

 Happy Hearts!

-Written by Retaal Al. when she was just 13 years old, this book takes little readers on a journey through what positivity really looks like, in small moments, in hard days, and in the way we treat each other.
+Written by Retaal when she was just 13 years old, this book takes little readers on a journey through what positivity really looks like, in small moments, in hard days, and in the way we treat each other.

 • Real examples kids can recognize